-Judiciary Committee Substitute Adopted 7/1/21 Finance Committee Substitute Adopted 7/21/21 Judiciary Committee Substitute Adopted 8/25/21 PROPOSED COMMITTEE SUBSTITUTE S711-PCS45459-BPx-21
+Judiciary Committee Substitute Adopted 7/1/21 Finance Committee Substitute Adopted 7/21/21

-32 33 Short Title: NC Compassionate Care Act.
-(Public) Sponsors: Referred to: April 8, 2021 A BILL TO BE ENTITLED AN ACT ENACTING THE NORTH CAROLINA COMPASSIONATE CARE ACT.
-The General Assembly of North Carolina enacts: SECTION 1.
-Chapter 90 of the General Statutes is amended by adding a new Article to read: "Article 5H.
-"North Carolina Compassionate Care Act. "§ 90-113.110.
-Short title.
-This Article shall be known and may be cited as the "North Carolina Compassionate Care Act." "§ 90-113.111.
+PROPOSED COMMITTEE SUBSTITUTE S711-CSBPx-20 [v.5] 08/17/2021 03:23:53 PM Short Title: NC Compassionate Care Act.
+(Public) Sponsors: Referred to: April 8, 2021 A BILL TO BE ENTITLED ACTING THE NORTH CAROLINA COMPASSIONATE CARE ACT.
+Assembly of North Carolina enacts: CCTION 1.
+Chapter 90 of the General Statutes is amended by adding a new Article to read. " Article 5H.
+"North Carolina Compassionate Care Act. " § 90-113.110 This Artic - Act." "§ 90-113.111 .
 Legislative findings and purpose.
-The General Assembly makes the following findings: Modern medical research has found that cannabis and cannabinoid (1) compounds are effective at alleviating pain, nausea, and other symptoms associated with several debilitating medical conditions.
-As of May 2021, 36 states and the District of Columbia have removed (2) state-level criminal penalties for the medical use, cultivation, and distribution of cannabis, and in enacting this Article, North Carolina now takes similar action to preserve and enhance the health and welfare of its citizens.
-This Article is intended to make only those changes to existing North Carolina (3) laws that are necessary to protect patients and their doctors from criminal and civil penalties and is not intended to change current civil and criminal laws governing the use of cannabis for nonmedical purposes.
-(4) The General Assembly enacts this Article pursuant to its police power to enact legislation for the protection of the health of its citizens, as reserved to the State in the Tenth Amendment of the United States Constitution.
-It is the intent of the General Assembly to prioritize the protection of public (5) health and safety in the creation of a system for the cultivation, processing, and selling of medical cannabis.
-(6) It is the intent of the General Assembly that the regulatory system created by this Article be nimble and able to respond quickly to changes in the rapidly-evolving cannabis industry. "§ 90-113.112.
-Definitions.
+The Gener ral Assembly makes the following findings: (1) Modern medical research has found that cannabis and cannabinoid compounds are effective at alleviating pain, nausea, and other symptoms associated with several debilitating medical conditions.
+(2) As of May 2021, 36 states and the District of Columbia have removed state-level criminal penalties for the medical use, cultivation, and distribution of cannabis, and in enacting this Article, North Carolina now takes similar action to preserve and enhance the health and welfare of its citizens.
+(3) laws that are necessary to protect patients and their doctors from criminal and civil penalties and is not intended to change current civil and criminal laws governing the use of cannabis for nonmedical purposes.
+(4 · · · · · · · · · · · · · · · · · · · legislation for the protection of the health of its citizens, as reserved to the State in the Tenth Amendment of the United States Constitution. .
+Definitions. · ving definitions apply in this Article: (1) intrastate source that is possessed by a qualified patient, or collectively possessed by a qualified patient and the qualified patient's designated caregiver, in an amount that does not exceed what is reasonably necessary to assure the uninterrupted availability of cannabis for a period of 30 days, in any form recommended by the qualified patient's physician for the purpose of homebound because of a condition.